sebastian-sampayo/Vehicle-Detection-Udacity/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-[//]: # (Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.  )
 It would be cool to work long time with the filtering alogirthm processing a buffer of frames in the video.
 Maybe we could get the output probabilities of the classifier (instead of a binary output) to fill in a continuous heatmap.
 This way, the final tracking box would be moving softer.
-[//]: # (We could for example, track the position of the center of the blob instead of the maximum and minimum of the thresholded heatmap, in order to make softer the movement of the final box surrounding the car. )
+We could for example, track the position of the center of the blob instead of the maximum and minimum of the thresholded heatmap, in order to make softer the movement of the final box surrounding the car.
-[//]: # (It will also be interesting to investigate deeper the classification of white cars, that appears to be a little more difficult than other cars. )
 However, the classifier seems to achieve its objective identifying cars on the road.
 This result is amazing and really motivating to move forward on this subject.